Program description

 The UCSF-Genentech Clinical Development Fellowship Program partners two leaders in academia and biotechnology to provide an immersive, innovative, mentored, two-year experience that combines academic clinical investigation with pharmaceutical industry training for PharmDs in their early postdoctoral years.
 The objective of this program is to better prepare pharmacists to properly conduct clinical trials, perform safety surveillance and risk management, develop research methodologies, and manage scientific and ethical issues in research and drug development.

 Fellows will work with research and clinical faculty at UCSF, a world-renowned teaching institution that focuses on the health sciences.
-They will participate in clinical research, patient care, learn via interdisciplinary didactics, and present and publish results of scholarly work.
+They will participate in clinical research, provide interdisciplinary patient care, educate pharmacy learners, and present and publish results of scholarly work.

 In partnership with Genentech, a leading biotechnology company in serious or life-threatening medical conditions, fellows will gain experience in clinical development and build core competencies in clinical and safety sciences that will prepare them for an exciting career in the biotechnology/pharmaceutical industry.